svanderburg/php-sbcrud/README.md

 different contents for any `__operation` parameter, we only need to provide one CRUD model -- one for an individual book.

+Because the page also accepts the optional `page` GET parameter which only purpose is to make the redirection to the overview page possible, search engines may consider the URL with the parameter enabled, different that the URL without the parameter.

+We can invoke `$this->emitCanonicalHeader()` to emit an HTTP header that provides a canonical link to the page without any parameters, so that search engines consider this page always the same.

 Composing a CRUDModel for a data entity or data set
 ---------------------------------------------------
 As shown in the previous two page composition examples, we need to construct a CRUD model object for the data that we intend to display or modify.

 A CRUD model for a specific data set can be created by inheriting from the `CRUDModel` class.
-For example the following model can be used to modify individual books:
+For example, the following model can be used to modify individual books:

 ```php